 - 62 percent of job applicants say they would turn down an offer from a company that did not support DEI.

-Without effective messaging on diversity recruitment efforts, employers will increasingly be out of the running when it comes to hiring top talent.
-More than ever, effective hiring strategies depend on focused recruitment efforts and diversity branding that conveys a clear and consistent commitment to DEI values.
+Without effective messaging on diversity efforts, employers will increasingly be out of the running when it comes to hiring top talent.
+More than ever, effective hiring strategies depend on focused recruitment efforts and employer branding that conveys a clear and consistent commitment to DEI values.

 What is DEI?

-Each element of DEI needs to be addressed to create a meaningful diversity hiring and diversity branding strategy.
+Each element of DEI needs to be addressed to create a meaningful diversity hiring and employer branding strategy.
 These definitions are a good starting point:

 - Diversity: Within the workplace, “diversity” refers to the representation of employees across different demographic categories, such as age, gender and gender identity, race, ethnicity, religion, sexual orientation, veteran status, and disability.